 2.4.4.
 Insert the 27 G needle into the left ventricle; the mouse’s left ventricle looks lighter in color than the right.
 Locate the dark red-colored right atrium.
 Cut through the right atrium with small scissors; the blood should start flowing out.

 2.4.5.
 Start the pump that has been preset to the correct flow speed.
-If everything was done correctly, the liver should change color from red to brown soon after the start of perfusion.
+If everything was done correctly, the liver should start to change color from red to brown soon after the start of perfusion.
 Monitor the liver color to determine the length of the perfusion; the liver should turn pale brown.

 2.4.6.
 Run the pump for few more minutes.
-If using rectal thermometer, the body temperature should fall down to 28‒29 °C, and animal’s nose should be cold to the touch
+If using rectal thermometer, the body temperature should fall down to 28‒29 °C, and animal’s nose should be cold to the touch.

 2.5.
 Brain extraction.